 These days, people move around more than ever.
 You might buy a house in Dayton, get transferred out of state for work, and continue to rent out the Ohio property.
 Or you might spend most of your life in Ohio, only to spend your later years living with an adult child in a neighboring state.
 Whatever the reason, there are many people who live outside of Ohio, but continue to own real property in the state.
 When they die, that real property needs to be disposed of.
 Ancillary probate in Ohio is one mechanism to deal with real property whose owner died outside of the state.

-As a practical matter, this almost always refers to real property.
-Personal property such as furniture, art, jewelry, cars, etc. in Ohio will probably be gathered by the personal representative of the estate in the state where the deceased lived, and dealt with in that state's probate court.
+As a practical matter, ancillary probate is only necessary to administer the decedent’s interests in real property.
+Personal property such as furniture, art, jewelry, cars, etc. that are in Ohio should be gathered by the personal representative of the estate in the state where the deceased lived and administered by that state's probate court.

 Real estate, of course, cannot be picked up and moved!
 Even if there is a probate case in the state and county where the deceased last lived, real property will need to be probated in the county where it is located.
 This process is ancillary (supplementary) to the main probate matter where the deceased resided, also called the "domiciliary probate" case.

 As you can probably imagine, conducting a probate matter in Ohio from outside the state can be difficult, time-consuming, and costly.
-Unfortunately, if the decedent's Ohio real property needs to be sold as a part of the probate process, there is no alternative to filing an ancillary probate case.
-By the same token, ancillary probate is necessary if there are disputes regarding the property that need to be resolved by the probate court.
+Unfortunately, the decedent's Ohio real property needs to be transferred to the beneficiaries or sold, so, except as noted below, there is no alternative to filing an ancillary probate case for real estate owned in the decedent’s name.
+By the same token, ancillary probate is also the forum to resolve any disputes regarding the property.

-Another possibility is to obtain a certificate of transfer.
 Ohio Revised Code 2113.61 provides that if no ancillary proceeding has been filed in Ohio, an executor or administrator of a proceeding in another state can apply for a certificate of transfer of the real property in the probate court for the Ohio county in which the property is located.
 If there is property in more than one county, documents may be filed in one county with authenticated copies being filed in the other(s).
-A certificate of transfer, like an affidavit, establishes title of the property in the new owner or owners.
+A certificate of transfer, like a deed, establishes title of the property in the new owner or owners.
 A certificate of transfer can be used whether the decedent died with a will or without one.
 However, be aware that despite the language of the law, some Ohio counties will require an ancillary probate proceeding to be opened in order to transfer property.